qualified-cactus/SqlObjectMapper/documentations/ResultSet_to_DTO.md

 ### ResultSet -> DTO with nested/to-one object(s)

-Sometimes we want to nest a DTO instead another DTO (to make the JSON string of this object more readable, for instance).
+Sometimes we want to nest a DTO inside another DTO
+(to make the JSON string of this object more readable, for instance).
 We do that by using the `RsToOne` / `RsNested` annotations.